-were not filtered were pooled together.
+been filtered in Step 2a.
+The pooling is performed for each individual and each transcription factor (for ChIP-seq); e.g. CTCF (CCCTC-binding factor) ChIP-seq datasets for NA12878 that were not filtered were pooled together.
 An overdispersion parameter is re-calculated for each pooled set.
-(3) The third module filters reads that preferentially map to one allele over the other due to sequence homology (Figure 1), which we term 'ambiguous mapping bias'.
-This bias occur when reads containing one allele maps to multiple locations and are thus removed, not because of worse alignment, but because of ambiguous alignment.
-For a uniquely mapped read that overlap at least one heterozygous SNV on one parental genome ('original read'), we simulate reads that represent all possible haplotypes of that read, even though we found that most original reads overlap only 1 heterozygous SNV (typically >90%; Supplementary Table 3).
-We then align the simulated reads to the other parental genome.
-Original reads with simulated reads that map to multiple locations or do not map back to the same location on the other parental genome are removed.
-(Figure 1).
-We subsequently re-align the filtered read pile to the diploid personal genome (see 'Methods').
-(4) Finally, we obtain allelic counts from the personal genome alignments, and a beta-binomial test is performed using the 'pooled' overdispersion parameter calculated in Step 2b to detect allele-specific SNVs.
+(3) The third module filters reads that exhibit a bias we term 'ambiguous mapping bias' (AMB).
+This bias occurs at a locus when reads containing one allele are preferred, not because of better alignments, but because of sequence homology in the region overlapping the other allele, with another location in the genome.
+As a result, reads with the other allele align ambiguously to multiple locations and are consequently removed, resulting in an erroneous allelic imbalance at that locus (Figure 1).
+This module detects reads that exhibit AMB via simulations.
+Briefly, for each original uniquely mapped read that overlap at least one heterozygous SNV on one parental genome (we call 'O read'), we simulate reads that represent all possible haplotypes of that 'O' read (we call 'S' reads).
+We then align the 'S' reads to the other parental genome.
+'O' reads with 'S' reads that map to multiple locations are filtered from the aligned reads obtained in Step 2b (see Figure 1 and 'Methods').
+(4) Finally, we obtain allelic counts from the filtered read pile, and a beta-binomial test is performed using the 'pooled' overdispersion parameter calculated in Step 2b to detect allele-specific SNVs.
 For ChIP-seq data, the SNVs are further pared down to those within peak regions.
 We also remove SNVs if they lie in regions predicted to be copy number variants.
-Please refer to the 'Methods' section for more detailed description.
+Please refer to the 'Methods' section for a more detailed description.

 We build a database, AlleleDB (http://alleledb.gersteinlab.org/), to house the annotations, the allele-specific and accessible SNVs.
 AlleleDB can be downloaded as flat files or queried and visualized directly as a UCSC track in the UCSC Genome browser20 as specific genes or genomic locations.
 This enables cross-referencing of allele-specific variants with other track-based datasets and analyses, and makes it amenable to all functionalities of the UCSC Genome browser.
 Heterozygous SNVs found in the stipulated query genomic region are color-coded in the displayed track; Figure 4a shows a schematic that illustrates an example of a visualization.
+Such visualization allows ASB and ASE to be viewed together conveniently.
+By building the resource using the individuals and variants from the 1000 Genomes Project, AlleleDB also serves as an allele-specific annotation of the 1000 Genomes Project variant catalog.